ReedClanton/NixOS/users/reedclanton/home/modules/applications/gui/flatpaks/applications/README.md

-# User's Home Manager GUI Package(s)
+# User's Home Manager Flatpak Package(s)

-Contains all GUI package(s) (`home.packages`) user would like installed by Home Manger.
+Contains all flatpak package(s) user would like installed by Home Manger.

 ## Purpose

-Groups all GUI package(s) together.
+Groups all flatpak package(s) together.
 Doing so allows for greater control over what is and isn't installed.

 ## Usage